-As we head into the year 2020, competition among law firms who are competing for business online has never been more fierce.
+As we enter 2021 (our 16th year in business providing Internet marketing for law firms), competition among law firms who are competing for business online has never been more fierce than it is now.
 If your law firm advertises and markets your practice online, understanding why and how consumers choose to hire one law firm over others is critical.
-As one of the premier law firm marketing providers in the legal industry, it’s also extremely important to us to try and learn as much as we can about consumer buyer behavior.
+As one of the premier law firm marketing providers in the legal industry, it’s very important to us to try and learn as much as we can about consumer buyer behavior.
 For this reason, we decided to conduct our second study on how consumers choose lawyers on the Internet.

 We had a wide range of participants from around the country that took part in our study.
-It took place over a 2 month period from September to October 2019.
 Some additional information:

 Question 1: If you were involved in a car accident that was not your fault, and were seriously injured, would you consider hiring a personal injury lawyer to help you recover money for all the costs related to your accident? (medical bills, loss of income from inability to work, chiropractor, vehicle repair/replacement cost, rental vehicle, etc.)

-Since the great majority of our clients are personal injury law firms, we wanted to find out what percentage of people would sue after a car accident.
+Since the great majority of our clients are personal injury law firms and the majority of the work we do is SEO for personal injury law firms, we wanted to find out what percentage of people would sue after a car accident.
 While it’s encouraging to hear that 92% answered “yes”, that leaves 8% that would said they would not.
 This means that there are people out there that may need to be convinced that filing a lawsuit is the best course of action.
 If you are a personal injury lawyer, it may be smart to have content on your website that specifically addresses this topic.

 Question 2: If you were trying to find a lawyer online, which of the following would you use as your primary source for researching which lawyer to choose?